oribirnboim/learn_git/README.txt

-this file is to learn git
+this repository is to learn git